 A between-subjects experiment was conducted in parcel delivery services.

 Customer perceptions of justice vary across guarantee payout levels.
-Payout in the form of a discount does not restore justice perceptions, and leads to inferences that the firm offered the guarantee to maximise its profits.
+Payout in the form of a discount does not restore justice perceptions, and leads to inferences that the firm offered the guarantee to maximize its profits.
 Conversely, full refund restores justice.
 Full refund plus discount is perceived as undeserved, and does not enhance justice perceptions.
 A moderately easy-to-invoke guarantee is perceived as fair, when it includes full refund.
 Inferences of negative firm’s motives, however, diminish perceived fairness of easy-to-invoke guarantees.

 Future research could examine the interaction of guarantee scope with payout and ease of invocation, and how types of motives differentially impact justice perceptions.